Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application Accounting for the Full QCD -Function

-Let us now discuss two Borel models involving only single IR renormalon contributions, one based on a generic Borel function for a $p=2$ renormalon and one for a $p=3$ renormalon.
+Let us now discuss (in the $\overline{\rm MS}$ scheme) two Borel models involving only single IR renormalon contributions, one based on a generic Borel function for a $p=2$ (dimension-4 gluon condensate) renormalon and one for a $p=3$ (dimension-6 condensate) renormalon.
 In both cases we assume that the Wilson coefficients of the associated OPE terms are unity and have vanishing anomalous dimensions.
-The models are constructed by first fixing the coefficient of the generic Borel functions such that the $5$-loop reduced Adler function coefficient is reproduced exactly and then by adding a fourth order polynmial in $u$ such that also the lower order coefficients are reproduced as well.
-The expressions for these Borel models are referred to as $B_{\hat D,p=2}(u)$ and $B_{\hat D,p=3}(u)$ and their explicit expressions are shown in Eqs.~(\ref{eq:modelp2}) and (\ref{eq:modelp3}), respectively.
+The models are constructed by first fixing the coefficient of the generic Borel functions such that the $6$-loop reduced Adler function coefficient is reproduced exactly and then by adding a third order polynmial in $u$ such that the lower order coefficients are reproduced as well.
+We refer to these Borel models as $B_{\hat D,p=2}(u)$ and $B_{\hat D,p=3}(u)$, and their explicit expressions are shown in Eqs.~(\ref{eq:modelp2}) and (\ref{eq:modelp3}), respectively.
 Both account for the QCD $\beta$-function at the $5$-loop level.
-These models are interesting because the numerical impact of the asymptotic separation for a $p=3$ renormalon substantially differs from that of a $p=2$ renormalon and because we can study the case $m=p$ where the asymptotic separation vanishes.
+These models are interesting because the numerical impact of the asymptotic separation for a $p=3$ renormalon substantially differs from that of a $p=2$ renormalon, and because we can once more study the case $m=p$ where we adopt the practical definition that the asymptotic separation vanishes.
+The study visualizes that the asymptotic separation is numerically sizeable and thus practically relevant only if the Borel function of the Adler function indeed has a sizeable gluon condensate cut, as we have already pointed out before.
 In the following we refer to these models also as the $p=2$ and $p=3$ models, respectively.